The general rule is that divorce will revoke provisions in favour of the former spouse.

 - In Victoria, Northern Territory, New South Wales and Queensland if the trust set up by the will makes the children of the former spouse as the beneficiaries then the former spouse can still be a trustee.
 The same applies to any power of appointment given to the former spouse if it is in favour of the children of the spouses.

-There is still a glimmer of hope for former spouses who want to make a claim despite that the divorce has revoked a provision, gift, trust, legacy, or power of appointment in their favour.
+There is still a glimmer of hope for former spouses who want to claim that the divorce has revoked a provision, gift, trust, legacy, or power of appointment in their favour.
 They can still prove to the Court that despite the divorce the testator intended for the former spouse to have a share of his estate.